-Why: If you are travelling from the north, from Milan to Florence or from France to Florence, the train stops here (or in La Spezia for your connection).
+Why: If you are traveling from the north, from Milan to Florence or from France to Florence, the train stops here (or in La Spezia for your connection).
 Train travel is a perfectly good reason to add the Cinque Terre to your itinerary – remember that so many Tuscan hill towns that make Italy famous are not accessible by trains – which means you need to focus your itinerary plans on places you can get to by train.
 And these villages fit that bill.

 4) You have a few nights to dedicate solely to this area.

 Why: Let’s face a real fact: The Cinque Terre are five villages.
 It’s not organized around one central square like any major city — and you’ve gotta figure it out – which takes time.
 Unless you have a local guide to dial you into the best stuff in an instant, by the time you get your bearings on a day trip you’ll be gone.
 So stick around and actually see the villages for what they are.
 I would recommend two nights but three nights is best.
 The trips I host to the Cinque Terre are six nights… and my guests still never want to leave.

 5) You dig aesthetics, like taking photos, like daydreaming someday you’ll quit your job and sell everything and move to Italy to sell lemons, or paintings, or lavender nosegays.

 Why: You’ll have a ton of instant friends… and you might just meet an expat who has done exactly that twenty years ago.